harness/developer-hub/docs/security-testing-orchestration/drafts/all-settings.TEST-A.md

 ---
-title: STO Settings Template 1
+title: Template Test A (Ignore)
 description: All the available settings to configure individual scans.
-sidebar_position: 10
+sidebar_position: 100

 ---

-# ALL SETTINGS

 You can ingest [ orchestrate $PRODUCT scans and ingest scan results | ingest results from $PRODUCT ] into your pipelines.
 This topics describes the required and optional settings for setting up a $PRODUCT scan.